Food justice movement: Black Americans

 Harlem, New York is a neighborhood that highlights much of the radicalized nature of food injustice.
-Harlem was 87.6% Black in 1990.
+Harlem was 87.6% black in 1990.
 Past and current resident Angela Helm explains that at the time, the neighborhood would have been described as a food desert.
 Spurred by a real estate transformation, Starbucks locations began to open and President Bill Clinton moved his office into the neighborhood.
 As such, rents began to skyrocket and the landscape shifted.
-Residents protested the opening of Whole Foods, which drew in White neighbors and produce that remained unaffordable for residents and their families.
-Gentrification is a phenomenon that disproportionately impacts Black residents in urban areas, and also their access to food.
+Residents protested the opening of Whole Foods, which drew in white neighbors and produce that remained unaffordable for residents and their families.
+Gentrification is a phenomenon that disproportionately impacts black residents in urban areas, and also their access to food.

 A similar phenomenon can be seen in New Orleans, Louisiana.
 Following the destruction wreaked by Hurricane Katrina, New Orleans East was still home to 73,000 predominantly African American residents.
 This neighborhood in itself would constitute the fourth-largest city in Louisiana, yet the entire neighborhood has not a single grocery store.

-To target these disparities in economic capital, Soul Fire Farm, an Afro-Indigenous centered community farm, created a reparations map to allow these efforts to become more useful.
-Additionally, other scholars propose nutrition incentive programs, that provide cash matches for SNAP and WIC benefits spent on fruits and vegetables in markets and grocery stores.
+To target these disparities in economic capital, Soul Fire Farm, an Afro-Indigenous centered community farm, created a reparations map make these efforts more effective.
+Additionally, other scholars have proposed nutrition incentive programs that would provide cash matches for food stamps spent on fruits and vegetables in markets and grocery stores.
+Such benefits would apply to both the Supplemental Nutrition Assistance Program (SNAP) and Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).

+While structural barriers largely influence Black communities, it is important to understand the agency and active resistance of Black communities, used to create livable places and expressions of Black culture.
+This is discussed further in the following section.

+Hispanic/Latinx communities

+Interpersonal factors that are more common in Hispanic/Latinx families and contribute to higher rates of food insecurity include intergenerational poverty, sending funds to family outside the USA, limited English proficiency, lower education, higher likelihood of being a single parent household, cultural traditions limiting food access or choice, and lack of sufficient social support.

+Research shows that Hispanic/Latinx families whose income rose above SNAP's income limits struggled to afford food, as requirements for eligibility had not been updated to reflect economic changes.
+Some households failed to renew their SNAP benefits due to work obligations that inhibit their ability to keep appointments and complete required paperwork.

+Moreover, immigrants from South America have to balance the stress of maintaining their cultural and ethnic identity while also adopting the cultural traditions of a new country.